bwlewis/rthreejs/README.md

 Visualizations optionally use accelerated WebGL graphics, falling back to non-accelerated graphics for systems without WebGL when possible.

-See http://threejs.org for details on three.js.
+See https://threejs.org for details on three.js.

-See http://bwlewis.github.io/rthreejs for R examples.
+See https://bwlewis.github.io/rthreejs for R examples.

 This project is based on the htmlwidgets package.
-See https://github.com/ramnathv/htmlwidgets for details and links to amazingly cool visualization widgets for R.
+See http://htmlwidgets.org for details and links to many other visualization widgets for R.

 # New in version 0.3.0 (June, 2017)